Owner/Relative Occupancy Evictions

 *Exceptions: The eviction prohibitions described in #3 and #4 do not apply where all the landlord's units in Berkeley are occupied by tenants described in #3 and #4 and (a) the landlord's relative is at least 60 years old or disabled or (b) the landlord to move in has owned the property for at least five years and is at least 60 years old or disabled.

-IMPORTANT: The information in this packet is not a substitute for the text of state laws or the local Rent Ordinance.
+IMPORTANT: This information is not a substitute for the text of state laws or the local Rent Ordinance.
 Processes for termination of tenancy and eviction are established in state laws.
 For the convenience of the parties, this sheet summarizes the additional local requirements that have been added into the state procedure.
 The purpose of this sheet is to give parties an overview of the relevant provisions of the Berkeley Rent Stabilization and Eviction for Good Cause Ordinance.

 Landlords and tenants who are unfamiliar with the laws should seek legal advice.
 If you are involved in an action to terminate a tenancy for owner or relative move-in, this sheet should be used to focus your discussion with your legal advisor.
 Self-help law books on evictions might also be helpful.